 Use these to clean natural water sources (from rivers or streams).
 It’s very useful if you’re not around drinking water and means you don’t have too much water at one time.

-Day Hike Packing List: Extras
+6. Day Hike Packing List Extras

-We recommend: Black Diamond Trail Sport 3 Trekking Poles
+We recommend: Black Diamond Trail Sport 3 Trekking Poles (UK / USA)

-Hiking poles can take a lot of weight from your knees really help when you’re going along rough terrain or at a steep incline/decline.
+They don’t have to be on your hiking gear list but they can take a lot of weight from your knees really help when you’re going along rough terrain or at a steep incline/decline.
 These ones are lightweight and can be strapped to your rucksack easily.

-We recommend: Joby 3K Gorilla Pod Tripod
+We recommend: Joby 3K Gorilla Pod Tripod (UK / USA)

 The Joby tripod is perfect for hiking photography as it’s small and robust.
 The adjustable legs mean you can attach it to trees, posts or uneven ground and still get the perfect shot.